DiegoHDLH/GU-Rocketry-Propulsion/README.md

 # GU-Rocketry-Propulsion
-Plesae put all finished code in here with a READ ME file
+Please put all finished code in here with a READ ME file